-The spectacular Selous Reserve, a World Heritage Site and the largest expanse of game reserve in Africa, covers a massive 55,000 square kilometres of rolling savanna.
-About four times the size of Serengeti and larger than Switzerland, it is home to the largest concentration of elephants in the world.
+No visit to Tanzania would be complete without a trip to the spectacular Selous Game Reserve, a World Heritage Site and the largest expanse of game reserve in Africa, covers a massive 55,000 square kilometres of rolling savanna.
+About four times the size of Serengeti and larger than Switzerland, it is home to the Rufiji River and the largest concentration of elephants in the world.
 The reserve is named after Frederick Courtenay Selous, naturalist, conservationist and hunter, who was killed in World War 1 in the Beho region of the reserve.

 - Area: 50,000 sq kms around the Rufiji and Great Ruaha rivers.

 - Location: South-east Tanzania, south of Mikumi National Park.

 - Altitude: 100-1,200 m.